16 Jan Gold: What Happened in 2019 and What to Expect in 2020

 - Considering the ongoing geopolitical and economic risks that are likely to feature in 2020, we can expect a continued rise in gold prices.

-- Low interest rates will likely continue supporting demand for gold investments.
+- Low interest rates will likely continue supporting demand for precious metal investments.

 Market analysts believe 2020 is a promising year for gold.
 As reported by Market Realist, investors are switching to safe-haven investments like gold as a result of the uncertainties in the market.
 Our Managing Partner, Joshua Rotbart, agrees and strongly recommends looking at gold strategically, as an alternative currency and as a hedge against systematic risks.
 He also supports the idea of holding physical gold for the medium to long term.